ddsky/api-league-clients/android/docs/BooksApi.md

 Search Books

 Search and filter books based on matching a query, the ISBN, rating, and more fields.
 The query is semantically parsed using our own large ontology.
-That means you can search for \&quot;books about dogs\&quot; and will automatically also find books about \&quot;border collies\&quot; and other types without specifying them in the query.
+That means you can search paranormal books and the ontology knows that Aliens, Werewolves, Ghosts, and Shapeshifters fall into that category.

 ### Example